quavedev/custom-type-date-time/README.md

 # quave:custom-type-date-time

-`quave:custom-type-date-time` is a Meteor package that provides a data time type for GraphQL and EJSON.
+`quave:custom-type-date-time` is a Meteor package that provides a date time type for GraphQL and EJSON.

 ## Why